 Earn a good salary with fewer expenses

-While salary shouldn’t be the deciding factor in taking a new position, the reality is that international teachers in China can live comfortably and have enough left over to enjoy their free time.
+Salary shouldn’t be the deciding factor in taking a new position.
+The reality is, however, that international teachers in China can live comfortably and save on their salaries.
 Dipont vacancies provide accommodation allowance and annual return airfare home, meaning more income goes into your pocket.

 See China from a local’s POV

-On paper, Chinese is one of the most difficult languages in the world, but almost everyone can pick up a few key words and phrases – how amazing to say you speak any Chinese at all!
+On paper, Chinese is one of the most difficult languages in the world.
+Having said that, almost everyone can pick up a few key words and phrases.
+How amazing to be able to say you speak any Chinese at all!
 For those really serious about learning Chinese, there’s no better way to learn than being fully immersed in the world’s most spoken language.
 Plus, learning Chinese, with its complicated written system, offers proven benefits for intelligence, memory, and concentration, as well as lowered risks of dementia and Alzheimer’s!

 Explore China and beyond